trep/opentrep/README.md

   `libpython`) is progressing slowly, and highly dependent on the C extensions and the platforms.
 For instance:
-  + On Fedora Linux distributions, that change was implemented only from Boost 1.73 on Fedora 33 (to be released at the end of 2020).
+  + On Fedora Linux distributions, that change was implemented only from Boost 1.73 on Fedora 33 (released at the end of 2020).
   + On MacOS, that change seems to have been implemented as a patch to Boost 1.72 package; as it can be seen below, Boost 1.72+ on MacOS no longer seems to be linked against `libpython`.